-How to get from Heraklion to Chania by bus
+How to Get from Heraklion to Chania by Bus

 One of the most cost-effective ways to get to Chania from Heraklion is to get the bus.
 It leaves hourly from Heraklion’s Central Bus A (New building – Efesou Street).
-The station is just a few meters from the port.

 The bus connecting the Airport of Heraklion with the Central Bus Station leaves you right behind the Station.
 It’s a frequent, convenient service (the bus has ample space for luggage), and the ticket is under €2.